Corasinth/SudokuBoard/README.md

 Because not all sudoku programs/sites are created equally.
 Some don't let you use your arrow keys to navigate between cells, while others are inconsistent about how many presses of an arrow key it takes to get from one side of the grid to the other.

 Mouse Mode lets you bypass these issues by calibrating the mouse for a specific puzzle, and then letting the mouse take you where you need to go.
-When you use mouse mode, you don't need to set your coordinates when you start a puzzle and you can use SudokuBoard even on sites that have inconsistent interfaces, though it does require calibration.
+When you use mouse mode, you can use SudokuBoard even on sites that have inconsistent interfaces.

 For the full explanation of how to install, configure, and use this program continue reading, and I hope you enjoy SudokuBoard!